harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegates-overview.md

 In every case, delegates must be identical in terms of permissions, keys, connectivity, and so on.
 With two or more delegates running in the same target environment, you get high availability by default.
 One delegate can go down without impacting Harness' ability to perform deployments.
 If you want more availability, you can set up three delegates to handle the loss of two delegates, and so on.

-Two Delegates in different locations with different connectivity do not support HA.
-For example, if you have a Delegate in a Dev environment and another in a Prod environment, the Dev Delegate will not communicate with the Prod Delegate or vice versa.
-If either Delegate went down, Harness would not operate in their environment.
+Two delegates in different locations with different connectivity do not support high availability.
+For example, if you have a delegate in a Dev environment and another in a Prod environment, there is no communication between the two delegates.
+If either delegate fails, Harness stops operating in that environment.

 ### Delegate scope